Take the Stage: The Power of Your Voice with Mary Snyder

 - Mary attributes her natural talent for storytelling to her upbringing.

 - She grew up with women who were wonderful storytellers.

 - Even the Bible is a collection of stories, and these stories move our hearts.

 - If you ask for money without context, people can reject you easily.
 Tell a story of a community coming together and helping others in need, and people are more likely to listen.

 - Knowing who you are helping and why strengthens people’s resolve to contribute.

-[21:59] “If I told you a story . . . not a sad story, but a story of resilience of someone who made their way all the way to this little town, you're going to be more likely to lean in and listen . . .
+[21:59] “If I told you a story . . . a story of resilience of someone who made their way all the way to this little town, you're going to be more likely to lean in and listen . . .
 Think about the commercials you watch.
 They're all stories.” - Click Here To Tweet This

 [23:25] The Need for Face-to-Face Community

 - It has become more challenging to speak in front of an audience and appeal to the humanity of the soul.

 - COVID-19 is to blame, as well as people’s overexposure to media filled only with entertainment.